-“I don’t really know why Germany isn’t more popular as a holiday destination with the Brits,” I confess to Tobias as we prepare to leave the gastronomic sanctuary of the Peterle Hotel and head out into the sleet.
+“I don’t really know why Germany isn’t more popular as a holiday destination with the Brits,” I confess to Tobias as we prepare to leave the gastronomic sanctuary of the Peterle Hotel in the Black Forest and head out into the sleet.
 “Berlin is immensely popular, particularly with younger weekenders.”

 “Berlin is not Germany,” Tobias replies.

 There’s no sarcasm in his voice, no nod to an ‘in’ joke and no sign that offence has been taken.
 Tobias just politely states what he considers to be a fact.

 I smile, tuck his gifted jar of home made jam into my rucksack and bid him Auf Weidersehen.

 Wandering along through open meadows, the path is bordered at regular intervals by neatly stacked towers of neatly cut logs, their conical ends slotting neatly together like a child’s educational toy.
 Interspersed between the myriad official walking signposts, hand carved wooden signs point the way, their elegant calligraphic destinations accompanied by simple illustrations.
 A goat dances his way to a holiday farmstead; a leaping fish is heading for a nearby lake.

 From wooden cottages whose roofs bow low to the ground in defiance of the weight of impending winter’s snow, thin columns of white smoke spiral into the sky, perfuming the air.
 Out front, ‘Mary, Mary, Quite Contrary’ gardens revel in the return of the sunshine which is now spreading across the landscape, their weed-less beds and manicured lawns concealing the occasional garden gnome sporting a woodcutter’s axe.
 Above the lawns, a riot of red geraniums spill from wooden boxes adorning every window.
 It’s a gentle scene, a scene straight from a child’s pop-up book.
 It’s almost a cliché.